globulion/slv/INSTALL.md

          ./install -p $HOME/lib64/

-      3) compile libbbg/qm/solpol2.f and move the library file to the installation path for python:

-         cd libbbg/qm/
-         f2py -c --link-lapack_opt --link-blas_opt -m solpol2 solpol2.f
-         mv solpol2.so  $HOME/lib64/python2.6/

-      4) check if it works.
+      3) check if it works.
 On epsilon it should give this message:

          python
          >>> import libbbg